What Does Old Mean?

 The Half Kneeling Rotational Medicine Ball Chest Throw is an I exercise I program to develop core stability and rotational power of the torso.

-Training & Injuries: Lack of education in regards to the benefits, uninformed comments from the media, fear of hurting one’s self / aggravating an old injury, being out of shape / too old, are the most common reasons people shy away from this type of training.
+Lack of education in regards to the benefits, uninformed comments from the media, fear of hurting one’s self / aggravating an old injury, being out of shape / too old, are the most common reasons people shy away from this type of training.
+And when golfers shy away from training, they will definitely experience a decrease in club head speed.

 Nothing bugs me more about people not strength or power training because of the fear of injury.
 It’s completely ridiculous.
 To quote an excellent strength and conditioning coach and researcher Bret Contreras: